NodeByteHosting/assets/markdown/legal/privacy.md

+## Last Updated: Friday 21st March 2025

 ## Information

 NodeByte Hosting ('us', 'we', or 'our') respects your privacy and is committed to protecting it through our compliance with this policy
 Our Privacy Policy describes the types of information we may collect from you or that you may provide when you visit the website https://nodebyte.host (the 'Website') and our practices for collecting, using, maintaining, protecting, and disclosing that information.
-Our polices and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.
+Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.
 We use Your Personal data to provide and improve the Service.
 By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy

-## Types of Date We Collect
+## Types of Data We Collect

 At NodeByte Hosting we collect your personal information while you use our services.
 We might ask you for you to provide certain information with us.
 This helps us to contact or identify you.The following information we do collect is
 First Name & Last Name